 Backflow prevention is the term used to prevent the reverse flow of water from a potentially polluted or contaminated source into drinking and bathing water supply systems.
 All water supply systems intended for human consumption, food preparation, utensil washing or oral hygiene must be safeguarded.
 This applies to water services connected to rainwater tanks, main water supply and/or alternative water supplies.
 A water supply should not be offensive in appearance, taste or odour.

 By installing a backflow prevention device this risk of reverse flow is managed.
-There are a number of backflow prevention devices available.
+There are a number of backflow prevention devices available that achieve this outcome.

 Where to start